cancerberoSgx/typescript-poor-man-reflection/api/interfaces/_types_.extractoroptions.md

 # Interface: ExtractorOptions

-These are options that user can use to configure a Extractor, could be as convention in the first arg, ex: NodeType({target: aNode, mode: 'asStringLiteral', assignTo: 'nextVariable})
+These are options that user can use to configure a Extractor, could be as convention in the first arg, ex: `PrintAst({ target: foo, outputMode: 'assignToVariable', outputVariableName: 'existingVar')`

 ## Hierarchy